On the inclusion of statistical matter in the non-relativistic limit of NS-NS supergravity: Conclusions

 \subsection{Acknowledgements}

 We thank D. Marques for his comments on the first version of the draft, and N. Miron-Granese for enlightening discussions.
-This work is supported by the SONATA BIS grant 2021/42/E/ST2/00304 from the National Science Centre (NCN), Poland.
+We are in debt with our anonymous referee for point out the important re-scaling of the c parameter in the generalized Einstein equation, which is a crucial difference in equation (15) between the current version and the V1 of this work.
+The author is supported by the SONATA BIS grant 2021/42/E/ST2/00304 from the National Science Centre (NCN), Poland.